Get Tangem

 Blog_Halfing.png

-Halving is a tool for controlling inflation.
-It makes it possible to limit the supply of a given cryptocurrency on the market and protect it from depreciation.
-The concept of halving was developed by Satoshi Nakamoto and was first implemented on the Bitcoin blockchain.
+This event makes it possible to limit the supply of a given cryptocurrency on the market and protect it from depreciation.
+Satoshi Nakamoto developed the concept of halving and was first implemented on the Bitcoin blockchain.

 Why halving is necessary

 As mentioned above, halving keeps a lid on cryptocurrency inflation by reducing the issuance of new tokens.
 Issuance is intrinsically limited by the algorithms of cryptocurrencies like Bitcoin, which has a finite, pre-programmed maximum token supply.
-Halving allows the supply of cryptocurrencies to grow gradually, and this growth is significantly outweighed by increasing demand.
+Halving allows the supply of cryptocurrencies to grow gradually, which is significantly outweighed by increasing demand.

 Even before the first Bitcoin halving, Vitalik Buterin explained the importance of the mechanism by comparing BTC with gold, which has been a globally recognized medium of exchange and store of wealth for more than 6,000 years thanks to its limited reserves and increasingly difficult mining.